MoreOutput/RockMUD/README.md

 * Default terminal loads Bootstrap from CDN
 * Development aims to keep up with latest node release.

-Some things Currently in 0.2.0:
+Some of the things in 0.2.5:
 * No command whitelisting (add a command function, and it becomes a in-game command instantly).
 RockMUD does not rely on parsing commands on a tick.
 * Character creation (Races, Classes, stats, passwords) and saving as json files (/players).
 * Channels (chat, say, yell, tell, reply)